danb-cws/public_site/README.md

 # cwss public
-This is an early start on what will be a new site for previous work and code samples.
+This is an early start on what will be a boilerplate for previous work and code samples.
 Primary objective is as a learning experience in:
 - Express
 - Node